 Panipuri and Samosa are varieties of traditional Indian Ready to Eat (RTE) foods.
 The purpose of this study is to increase the food safety knowledge of RTE foods, write S K Saxena and P. Senthilnathan

 In India, vast varieties of traditional ready to eat (RTE) food are prevalent.
 The purpose of this study is to increase the food safety knowledge of RTE foods.
 Center for Analysis, Research and Training (CART), Delhi conducted a study of Peroxide value of Samosa and Microbiological quality of Panipuri sold in Delhi.
 These dishes are considered to be popular North Indian late evening dishes.
-The study was conducted from July-September 2006.
-With vast changes in the social and cultural milieu, eating out is here to stay in a way increase in buying power and long hours spent away from home make eating out a necessary part of people’s daily life (Pooja Bajaj etal 2002).
+With vast changes in the social and cultural milieu, eating out is here to stay in a way increase in buying power and long hours spent away from home make eating out a necessary part of people’s daily life.
 With per capita income rising, most families in Delhi, Mumbai, Bangalore and Kolkata prefer eating out.

 These foods are sold mainly on the streets, in crowded public places, outside parks and gardens, in markets at the railway station or bus stand, in cinema, and tourism as well as in places of tourist interest and also from reputed high-class restaurants.
-Much of the food offered by these sidewalk hawkers is fresh and delicious, but it requires intestinal fortitude – in both the literal and metaphorical sense – to brave the dust, the flies and slap-dash standards of hygiene that exist on the streets2.
+Much of the food may pose a food safety hazard as it is offered by these sidewalk hawkers is fresh and delicious, but it requires intestinal fortitude – in both the literal and metaphorical sense – to brave the dust, the flies and slap-dash standards of hygiene that exist on the streets.
 Consumption of Samosa leads to the formation of acidity and gas is not uncommon.
 Similarly, consumption of Panipuri leads to stomach upset, sometimes dysentery, bloody diarrhea & vomiting etc due to the presence of pathogenic organisms like E.coli and other coliform group of organisms.
 E.coli is a germ that causes severe cramps and diarrhea.
-E.coli have been implicated as agents of the diarrheal disease since the 1920s (Lior H 1996)3.
-The symptoms are worse in children and older people, and especially in people who are already suffering from other illnesses4.
+E.coli have been implicated as agents of the diarrheal disease since the 1920s.
+The symptoms are worse in children and older people, and especially in people who are already suffering from other illnesses.

 Preparation of Panipuri